JJTC-Containers/v-rising-dedicated-server/README.md

 ## persistentDataPath clarification
 In the `compose.yml` example there is volume mapping from `/srv/v-rising-server/` on the host system to `/home/steam/data/` inside the container.

-Running `find .` at `/srv/v-rising-server/` will reveal the following:
+Running `find .` at `/srv/v-rising-server/` will reveal the following directory structure:
 ```shell
 ./v-rising-server/Saves/v1/jjtc/AutoSave_1
 ./v-rising-server/Saves/v1/jjtc/AutoSave_1/Header.save